Should You Be an Agricultural Educator?

 According to the Department of Agriculture Office of Agriculture, Food and Natural Resources Education and the NJ Association of Agricultural Educators there is a shortage of trained K-12 Agricultural Teachers in NJ.
 There are 44 agriculture programs in the state and they are unable to fill available positions with teachers from NJ.

-According to the National Association of Agricultural Educators there are approximately 12,000 agricultural education position in the U.S. and the demand for positions outstrips the supply of teachers.
+According to the National Association of Agricultural Educators there are approximately 12,000 agricultural education positions in the U.S. and the demand for positions outstrips the supply of teachers.
 In addition, potential jobs for those trained in agriculture goes far beyond K-12 education to include jobs like Ag Literacy Coordinator, Agricultural Education Professor, Farm Business Management Instructor, 2-year Technical College Agriculture Instructor, Adult Agricultural Education Instructor and Young Farmer Instructors.

 The National FFA organization reports that Agricultural expertise is in demand.
 Careers in agriculture are wide-ranging, and quality employees are in high demand.
 According to Purdue University, the 34,500 new graduates with food, agriculture, renewable natural resources and environmental expertise will fill only 61 percent of the expected 57,900 annual job openings.